Get to Know the Guy Who Makes Those Delicious 'Great British Baking Show' Drawings

-It's a widely understood fact that not everything turns out the way you'd expect.
-No one knows this better, perhaps, than contestants on the wildly popular competition show The Great British Bake Off, known in the US as The Great British Baking Show.
+It's widely understood that not everything turns out the way you'd expect.
+Few know this better, perhaps, than contestants on the wildly popular competition show The Great British Bake Off, known in the US as The Great British Baking Show.
 Each week, they take a dramatic, sugar-filled journey across the uncertain and sometimes tumultuous expanse between what they planned to bake and how it turned out.

 That's thanks to Tom Hovey, whose appetite-triggering illustrations have become a signature element of the show over the years.
 They're presented on screen in a digital notebook on a mock worktop, as if the bakers had sketched them themselves.